geolffrey/FlightDataAccessor/README.rst

 Introduction
 ============

-FlightDataStorage provides a high-level interface for HDF5 files containing flight data.
+FlightDataAccessor provides a high-level interface for HDF5 files containing flight data.
 It provides the following utilities:

 * Write segment.